Boom completes wind tunnel testing, paving the way for supersonic airplane construction

 Scholl said that there was a “really awesome agreement” between the results predicting in software simulation, and the results that bore out in actual wind tunnel testing, with a few areas for improvements the team will work on before heading to the manufacturing stage.

-Boom has already revealed with its first aircraft, the XB-1 Suerpsonic Demonstrator, will look like, but now it can actually start the task of building one that it can begin testing, which it expects to start in about a year.
+Boom has already revealed with its first aircraft, the XB-1 Supersonic Demonstrator, will look like, but now it can actually start the task of building one that it can begin testing, which it expects to start in about a year.
 The Demonstrator will be a human piloted, 1/3 scale prototype of the eventual 45-passenger jet craft it aims to use for commercial service, with Virgin Galactic as its first paying customer for planes.

 0